 - A demo video of your product

-- Important numbers that display your company’s growth, such as the number of employees, customers,
+- Important numbers that display your company’s growth, such as the number of employees, customers, products sold, etc.

 - Regardless of how much information you decide to include, make it concise and organized